 Tai uses a special fist formation to strike with where you protrude the middle finger knuckle ahead of the others when you form a fist.
 You use it to strike with in the same way that a “Phoenix-eye fist” can be used in Shaolin arts to strike with.
 The book explains all these aspects of Tai.

-Tuo is the Crocodile.
-Sometimes you see it translated as “Water lizard”, (but come on people – just put the pieces together 🙂 )
+Tuo is the Chinese Crocodile.
+(Also known as Chinese Alligator).
+Sometimes you see Xing Yi people call it “Water lizard”, but come on people – just put the pieces together 🙂

 Tuo doesn’t have any specific fist shapes, but emphasizes the ambush nature of the crocodile when hunting.
 It also makes use of the side to side rolling action that a crocodile performs when trying to drown and rip apart any prey it has captured in its jaws.